bedrin/kerb4j/README.md

 SPNEGO/Kerberos Server
 ========

-Validating Kerberos/SPNEGO tickets on server side is even simpler then client side.
+Validating Kerberos/SPNEGO tickets on server side is even simpler than client side.

 Use `SpnegoClient` and authenticate in KDC (e.g. in Active Directory Domain Controller) using your server account.
 Call `spnegoClient.createAcceptContext()` method to create a `SpnegoContext` instance responsible for authenticating your client.